krolltravel.com banner

 Story and photos by

-One of the best places in Canada for bird watchers to see spring and fall migrations is Point Pelee National Park.
-During peak birdwatching times, as many as 10,000 birders visit Point Pelee each weekend.
+One of the best places in Canada to see spring and fall migrations is Point Pelee.
+During peak birdwatching times, as many as 10,000 birders visit the national park each weekend.

 Cooper's hawk